Enele Sopoaga: Career in administration and diplomacy

 From 1980 until 1986, Sopoaga served as an Education Administrator within the Ministry of Social Services.
 He became the Assistant Secretary of the Ministry of Social Services in 1986.
 He was the Assistant Secretary and European Union National Authorizing Officer, Department of Foreign Affairs (three years), and Ministry of Foreign Affairs and Economic Planning (two years), both between 1986 and 1991.
 Sopoaga was the acting officer within the Minister of Foreign Affairs and Economic Planning from 1991 until 1992.
 He then served as the Permanent Secretary (the highest civil service position) and European Union National Authorizing Officer within the Tuvaluan Ministry of Foreign Affairs and Economic Planning from 1992 to 1995.
 Additionally, Sopoaga served as Tuvalu's High Commissioner to Fiji.
 He also simultaneously served as the Tuvaluan High Commissioner to both Papua New Guinea and Samoa.
 From 1995 to 1996, he was the Permanent Secretary in the Ministry of Health, Sports and Human Resource Development.

 He subsequently served as his country's Permanent Representative to the United Nations from 2001 (when the Permanent Mission of Tuvalu was established) to 2006.
 He also served as the vice-chairman of the Alliance of Small Island States (AOSIS) from January 2002.
 He has been described as "Tuvalu's climate change negotiator", tasked with raising the profile of the dangers posed by climate change in Tuvalu and other small island nations.

 Political career

+Member of the Toafa ministry

 In 2010, he decided to go into politics, and stood for Parliament in the general election on 16 September 2010.
 Sopoaga, who was elected to parliament for the Nukufetau constituency was expected to pose a strong challenge to Ielemia for the office of prime minister during the formation of a new government.
 In the event, however, neither Ielemia nor Sopoaga stood for the premiership, and Maatia Toafa was elected prime minister.
 Toafa formed a cabinet composed largely of first time MPs who had given him their support, and appointed Sopoaga as deputy prime minister and Minister for Foreign Affairs, the Environment and Labour.